siriusctrl/UniPublic/CS/week1.md

   - build checkpoint and do the recovery scheme

 - TCP/IP v.s.
 OSI
-  - the extra two layers can be also implemented in application layer if the developer thinks they are important
+  - the extra two layers can be also implemented in application layer if necessary
 - Socket
   - An API that transport layer provides to application layer